 For more detail on both standard and provisional certifications, the NHA outlines all of the requirements in their Candidate Handbook.

-In order to apply for the AMCA CMAC exam, a candidate must be at least 18 years old and have a high school diploma or GED equivalent.
+In order to hold an active AMCA CMAC certification, an individual must be at least 18 years old and have a high school diploma or GED equivalent.

-In addition, they must meet one of the following requirements within one year of taking the exam:
+In addition, they must meet one of the following requirements:

 - Option 1: Graduate from a training program taken at an approved AMCA testing site

-- Graduate from a training program and have full-time work experience
+- Option 2: Graduate from a training program and have full-time work experience

-- Have two or more years of full-time work experience and be presently working in the field
+- Option 3: Have one or more years of full-time work experience and be presently working in the field

-The AMCA notes that high school CTE students are eligible to sit for their exams, but it doesn’t provide further information on their website.
+The AMCA notes that high school CTE students are eligible to sit for their exams, but the certification will not be "active" until they turn 18.